University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_5_readqc_part2.md

 **Remember!** Whatever commands you can run in the terminal, you can also put into a script and they'll do the exact same thing.

-The first thing we do in a practical is activate our software so add `source activate bioinf` to your script.
+The first thing we do in a practical is activate our software so add `source activate bioinf` to your script in the "load software" section.

 Next, we create some directories and obtain our data.